Qumulo/docs/rest-api-guide/cluster-management/cluster_nodes.md

         : {\n      \"description\": \"True to trade-off some increase in usable capacity\
         \ for increased node fault tolerance.
 Defaults to False.\",\n      \"type\"\
         : \"boolean\"\n    }\n  }\n}"
-    response_body: {}
-    responses:
-    - code: '202'
-      description: Return value on success
-    summary: Add one or more unconfigured nodes with the given node uuids and admin password.
-This endpoint is deprecated in favor of /v2/cluster/nodes.
 rest_endpoint: /v1/cluster/nodes/
 api_version: v1
 permalink: /rest-api-guide/cluster-management/cluster_nodes.html